Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 How to Make Pizza Dough Process

-1) Start by taking about half of your flour and mixing it with your yeast, sugar, and salt in a large bowl.
+1) Start by mixing half of your flour and mixing it with your yeast, sugar, and salt in a large bowl.

 2) Add oil and water to your dry ingredients and stir until thoroughly combined.

-3) Gradually add the second half of your flour until your dough reaches a good consistency.
+3) Gradually add the second half of your flour until your dough becomes consistent.
 It will still be slightly sticky, but it should be manageable with your hands.

-6) Once you knead the dough, transfer it to an oil-coated bowl.
+6) Transfer the dough to an oil-coated bowl once you knead it.
 Now is when you cover the dough and let it rest in your fridge for as long as possible.
 At least 8 hours, but some people let it rest for up to 48 or 72 hours.

 7) Now, you can take the dough out, roll it into your desired shape, and bake it in the oven.
 Remember to poke holes in the center of the dough to keep it from bubbling in the oven.